uniwebcms/uniweb-module-builder/docs/webthemes.md

-# Customizing the default theme for your websites and templates.
+# Customizing the default theme for websites and templates

 The Uniweb framework includes a type of profile named `web theme` that is designed to collect information about colors, fonts, spacing, and variables.
 Web themes can be reused accross multiple websites, providing an effective strategy for consistently managing branding preferences.